attila-lendvai/openwrt-auto-extroot/README.md

 firmware, plug in a pendrive, and manage their SIP (telephony) node from our webapp.

+I've extracted the generic parts from the above mentioned auto-provision project because I thought it's useful enough for making it public.

 # How
 ### Building

-To build issue the following command: `./build.sh architecture variant device-profile`, e.g.:
+To build it, issue the following command: `./build.sh architecture variant device-profile`, e.g.:
 * `./build.sh ar71xx generic tl-wdr4300-v1`

 Results will be under `build/lede-imagebuilder-${release}-${architecture}-${variant}.Linux-x86_64/bin/`.